Founder: Adjunct Professor Susan West

 BMus (Melb), GradDip (Kodály Inst., Kecskemet), MEd (CSU), PhD (ANU)

-Associate Professor Susan West brings to her role as Artistic Director of the MEP over thirty years experience as a performer, educator, composer and arranger.
-Her work in developing pre-tertiary music programs and post-graduate teacher-training is at the cutting edge of music education with wide-ranging in uences from traditional music philosophies, both ancient and modern, to holistic and therapeutic uses of music.
-Dr West trained in music performance at the Melbourne University Conservatorium of Music and the Victorian College of the Arts and obtained a post-graduate degree in music education from the Kodaly Institute of Hungary.
+Dr Susan West has over forty years’ experience as a performer, educator, composer and arranger.
+Her work in developing pre-tertiary music programs and post-graduate teacher-training is at the cutting edge of music education with wide-ranging influences from traditional music philosophies, both ancient and modern, to holistic and therapeutic uses of music.
+Susan trained in music performance at the Melbourne University Conservatorium of Music and the Victorian College of the Arts and obtained a post-graduate degree in music education from the Kodaly Institute of Hungary.
 She played Principal Piccolo with the Western Australian Symphony Orchestra in 1980 and then Associate Principal and Principal Flute with the Sydney Symphony Orchestra from 1981-1985.
 During this time she was also a member of the Australian Wind Virtuosi, touring nationally and internationally.

 Dr Georgia Pike